Other Licenses & Endorsements in Michigan

 - Applying for a New License in Michigan (Teen Drivers).

-You'll need to obtain a commercial driver's license (CDL) if you intend to drive any of the following:
+You'll need to obtain a commercial driver's license (CDL) in MI if you intend to drive any of the following:

-- A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is over 26,000 pounds and is towing a vehicle with an actual, registered, or GVWR of over 10,000 pounds (class A license)
+- A single vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is 26,001 lbs. or more.

-- A vehicle weighing under 26,000 pounds and designed to either transport at least 16 people (including the driver) or carry hazardous materials (class C license)
+- A vehicle designed to either transport at least 16 passengers (including the driver) or carry hazardous materials.

 Certain driving professions require having endorsements in addition to a CDL, while others don't require a CDL but do require an endorsement.
 We'll sort out some common scenarios below.

-Those transporting children in a school bus need to have a CDL with a passenger ("P") and a school bus ("S") endorsement, along with a chauffeur's license.
+If you will be transporting children in a school bus, you need to have a CDL with a passenger ("P") and a school bus ("S") endorsement.
+You will generally need to: